All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Week 3: Add Movement

 Resistance training.
 Begin with 2-3 sessions per week.
-If you are new to lifting, a simple full-body routine with compound movements (squats, deadlifts, rows, presses) performed for 3 sets of 8-12 reps is sufficient.
+If you're new to lifting, a simple full-body routine with compound movements (squats, deadlifts, rows, presses) performed for 3 sets of 8-12 reps is sufficient.
 Muscle is a metabolic organ.
 Each pound of muscle acts as a glucose sink, pulling sugar out of the bloodstream and improving insulin sensitivity independent of any other intervention.

 Post-meal walks.
 Walk for 10-15 minutes after your two largest meals each day.
 Research published in Sports Medicine shows this reduces post-meal glucose spikes by 30-50%.
 This is the highest-return, lowest-barrier metabolic intervention you can implement.